Kiera Hogan: Fire 'N Flava (2020–2021)

-On the May 19, 2020 episode of Impact!, Hogan approached Impact's newest knockout Tasha Steelz and offered her to join forces with her, which Steelz agreed to.
+On the May 19, 2020, episode of Impact!, Hogan approached Impact's newest knockout Tasha Steelz and offered her to join forces with her, which Steelz agreed to.
 The new formed duo, now known as Fire 'N Flava, won their first match as a tag team on the June 2 episode of Impact!, where they defeated Kylie Rae and Susie.
 Hogan and Steelz quickly entered into a feud with Havok and Nevaeh, which led into a no disqualification match on the August 11 episode of Impact!, where Hogan and Steelz were victorious, ending their feud with Havok and Nevaeh in the process.
+At Bound for Glory, Hogan competed in the 20-wrestler Intergender Call Your Shot Gauntlet match which was won by Rhino.

 On January 16, 2021, at Hard to Kill, Hogan and Steelz defeated Havok and Nevaeh to become the new Knockouts Tag Team Champions.
 At Rebellion, they lost the titles to Jordynne Grace and Rachael Ellering, ending their reign at 99 days.
 At Under Siege, Hogan and Steelz regained the titles from Grace and Ellering, thus becoming two-time champions.
 On the Slammiversary pre-show, they lost the titles to Decay (Havok and Rosemary).

 On July 18, she announced her departure from the company.
 On the August 5 episode of Impact!, Savannah Evans attacked Hogan as Steelz only watched, thus disbanding Fire 'N Flava.
 The following week on Impact!, she was abducted by Su Yung and Kimber Lee, this was used to write her off television.

-Women of Wrestling (2018–present)
+Women of Wrestling (2018–2021)

 Hogan made her debut of Women of Wrestling (WOW) during their taping in October 2018, under the name Fire.
 On WOW's first episode to premier on AXS TV on January 18, 2019, Fire had her first match on WOW, where she unsuccessfully challenged Abilene Maverick.
 Through the second season on AXS TV, Fire teamed with Adrenaline in the tag team tournament for the vacant WOW Tag Team Championship in which they won in the second-season finale on AXS TV on May 16, which aired on tape delay on November 23.